djalbat/the-occam-user-manual/content/understanding-grammars/parsing-tokens-with-parsers.md

 Specifically, a `CommonParser` class is extended for each grammar although, unlike the lexers, there are no other specific properties or in-built rules.
 The only thing that differentiates each parser is its associated BNF.

-It is worth a moment to look at BNF in more detail.
+It is worth a moment to look at BNF in isolation.
 Imagine you want to parse an arithmetic expression.
 You would require something like the following rules at least...